graeme-lockley/rebo-lang/docs/index.md

 0.03151
 ```

-A string value is a sequence of characters.
+A string value is an immutable sequence of characters.
 It is written as `"s"` where `s` is any sequence of characters.
 Internally a string value is represented as a sequence of 8 bit unsigned bytes.

 ```rebo
 > "Hello World"